Natural Ant Killers

 1. ID the ant

 Take a close-up photo of one of the invaders, and email it to your local university extension service.
 (These offices provide research-based information on issues like pests.
 To find your closest office, check here.)
 The extension service can tell you the type of ant you’re dealing with and where it nests.
 It may give you fact sheets about the ant species and maybe even some advice on getting rid of it.
+Ants aren’t the only pests that are tough to get rid of.
+Get rid of house bugs for good with various tactics.

 2. Make poison easy to reach